Johnny Friedlaender: Early years

-Gotthard Johnny Friedlaender was born in Pless (Pszczyna), Prussian Silesia, as the son of a pharmacist.
-He graduated from the Breslau (Wrocław) high school in 1922 and then attended the Academy of Arts (Akademie der Bildenden Kunste) in Breslau, where he studied under Otto Mueller.
-He graduated from the Academy as a master student in 1928.
+Friedlaender was born in Pless, Prussian Silesia, as the son of a pharmacist.
+He graduated from a Breslau high school in 1922 and then attended the Staatliche Akademie für Kunst und Kunstgewerbe Breslau, where he studied under Otto Mueller.
+He graduated from the academy as a master student in 1928.
 In 1930 he moved to Dresden where he held exhibitions at the J. Sandel Gallery and at the Dresden Art Museum.
 He was in Berlin for part of 1933, and then journeyed to Paris.
 After two years in a Nazi concentration camp, he emigrated to Czechoslovakia, where he settled in Ostrava, where he held the first one-man show of his etchings.

 Re-entry to Paris

 In 1936 Friedlaender journeyed to Czechoslovakia, Switzerland, Austria, France and Belgium.
 At The Hague, he held a successful exhibition of etchings and watercolours.
 He fled to Paris in 1937 as a political refugee of the Nazi regime with his young wife, who was an actress.
-In that year he held an exhibition of his etchings which included the works: L ‘Equipe and Matieres et Formes.
+In that year he held an exhibition of his etchings which included the works: L 'Equipe and Matieres et Formes.
 From 1939 to 1943, he was interned in a series of concentration camps, but survived against poor odds.

 After freedom in 1944, Friedlaender began a series of twelve etchings entitled Images du Malheur, with Sagile as his publisher.
 In the same year he received a commission to illustrate four books by the brothers Jean and Jérôme Tharaud of the French Academy.
 In 1945 he worked for several newspapers including Cavalcade and Carrefour.
 He produced the work Rêves Cosmiques in 1947 and the same year became a member of the Salon de Mai, a position he held until 1969.
 In 1948, he began a friendship with the painter Nicolas de Staël and held his first exhibition in Copenhagen at Galerie Birch.
 The following year he showed for the first time in Galerie La Hune in Paris.
-After living in Paris for 13 years, Friedlaender became a French citizen in 1950.
+After living in Paris for 13 years, Friedlaender acquired French nationality by naturalization on 28 November 1952.

 Friedlaender expanded his geographic scope in 1951 and exhibited in Tokyo in a modern art show.
-In the same year he was a participant in the XI Trienale in Milan, Italy.
+In the same year he was a participant in the XI Triennale in Milan, Italy.
 By 1953 he had produced works for a one-man show at the Museum of Neuchâtel and exhibited at the Galerie Moers in Amsterdam, the II Camino Gallery in Rome, in São Paulo, Brazil and in Paris.
 He was a participant of the French Italian Art Conference in Turin, Italy that same year.